Middle Level Education Professional Preparation

 AMLE’s Standards for Middle Level Teacher Preparation

 AMLE is a constituent member of the Council for the Accreditation of Educator Preparation (CAEP), formerly the National Council for Accreditation of Teacher Education (NCATE).
 CAEP accredits schools, colleges, and departments of education that provide professional preparation for teachers and other school specialists.
 AMLE is responsible for the program review process within CAEP for institutions seeking national recognition of middle level teacher preparation programs.
 The specialized professional preparation of teachers of young adolescents must be a high priority of teacher preparation programs.
 AMLE continues to be the leader in promoting responsive policies, practices and programs for young adolescents and their teachers.
+The current AMLE Standards were revised in 2022.
+Institutions pursuing SPA accreditation may benefit from reviewing these frequently asked questions and tips for preparing SPA reports.

 Program Review Board